RobertParesi/MonarchMoneyTrendReport/FAQ.md

 ## Account Groups
-> Field found when editing an Account in Monarch Money
+> Extension added field found when editing an Account in Monarch Money:

 Account Groups allow you to break out your transactions (Income & Expenses) as well as your Accounts (Assets & Liabilities).